Research Interests: Gender, Family, Inequality

 My primary research interest focuses on gender in the labor force, and I have several ongoing projects in this area.
 One project seeks to isolate the effect of gender on promotion to tenure in academia, net of differences in productivity and department context.
 I use an original dataset of publication, department, and institutional information to assess the likelihood of promotion to tenure in three academic fields.
 The results demonstrate that, net of publication productivity, there exist substantial gender differences in promotion rates among Sociology, English, and Computer Science assistant professors.
 This project was recently published in Social Forces.

 My dissertation research focused on the consequences of employment lapses that are incurred after individuals temporarily "opt out" of work to care for family or children.
 Using an audit study, a series of survey experiments, and longitudinal employment data, I find that there are significant career implications - in terms of hiring prospects and future wages - associated with temporarily "opting out."
-The audit study paper is forthcoming in American Sociological Review.
+The audit study paper was recently published in American Sociological Review.

 II.
 Family demography: